msgpo/boot-camps/shell/Readme.md

     find . -type f -print

 This tells `find` to locate only files.
-Now try these commands:
+Now try this command:

     find . -type f -name "*1*"

+Why do we need quotes around `*1*`?
+Do the quote marks need to be double quotes?

+We can use logical operators to augment our search.
+For example:

     find . -type f -name "*1*" -or -name "*2*" -print find . -type f -name "*1*" -and -name "*2*" -print